-Well, shit, I liked it.
-I grew up watching old movies (I have seen, oh, none of the popular movies from the 80s and 90s but I know every word of Charade) and if you have any knowledge of old movies this book is a treasure trove.
+Well, shit, I kinda almost liked it.
 It's essentially a mash up of Rear Window and Gaslight, and I can honestly say there were a few plot points that surprised me (there's also one that is glaringly obvious and if you don't see it coming, well, bless your heart).
-If this book were republished with Mallory's actual name, and if they didn't recently cast Gary Oldman in the movie, I'd be recommending this one a lot more often.
+If this book was written by someone else, and if they didn't recently cast Gary Oldman in the movie, I'd be recommending this one a lot more often.

 Bad Blood by John Carreyrou

 If you, like me and millions of others, are fascinated with the rise and fall of Theranos, this book is a must-read.
 It's sometimes agonizing, knowing that every accomplishment is a lie, but it's also amazing to see how many (MANY) people brought up issues with the company, their methods, and their leadership, and were completely ignored.
 I didn't know just how lauded Theranos and Elizabeth Holmes were - she was declared the youngest woman to become a self-made billionaire - especially once you know it was all an elaborate scam.
 This is an amazing work by John Carreyrou, who resists any temptation to editorialize and instead simply presents the facts, which in a way makes this story even more chilling.